Modern Day Aircraft Spotting

-More recent ground-breaking developments at ADU Software include the ADU Have I Seen It Application due to be released soon.
+More recent ground-breaking developments at ADU Software include the ADU Have I Seen It Application.

 ADU Software Technologies UK & Have I Seen It have joined forces to bring you a new unique application giving you Airport Arrivals which gives you notification of if you need the aircraft as a frame, registration or if you have

 seen the aircraft and also an Aircraft Radar plotting the aircraft within the location you select again detailing if the aircraft is required or not required.

 Whilst we appreciate there are several flight radar applications available, none of them are able to incorporate your own personal seen details advising you when an aircraft has been seen or if it is required.

 This application will only work if you have the ADU database and the ADU App sync utility (the mobile app is not required for those who do not have smart phones or a mobile device capable of handling our mobile app)

 An internet connection is required for all this operation.
 Visit the ADU Have I Seen It Tabkey on our website for more information.